vanheaven-ui/seasons/README.md

   * Run ``yarn install`` in the terminal to install packages in the package.json file.

 ###  App <a name = "app"></a>
-With the installations above complete, you are set to use the code and view the application built in this repository.
+With the installations above complete, you are set to use the code and locally run the application built in this repository.
 Follow these simple steps:

 - Change directory into the directory where you cloned the repository.
 Forexample ``vanheaven@vanheaven-VirtualBox:~/Microverse-projects$ cd private-event.``
 - Run ``rails db:create`` to create the database.